| Pertile was born on 9 November 1885

 maschera (with Raisa, Rimini), and Manon Lescaut (Dalla Rizza,

 Montesanto).
-After that the company traveled to Brazil.
+After that, the company traveled to Brazil.
 The

 first stop was in Rio de Janeiro for Un ballo in maschera,

 sang in Aida, Tosca, Pagliacci, Carmen and Rigoletto.
+In 1919, Pertile sang in Fedora (30

-(8th March) at Verona before returning to Buenos Aires in
+(8 March) at Verona before returning to Buenos Aires in

 June.
 At the Coliseo in Buenos Aires, Pertile sang in Mefistofele

-Butterfly (24th) and Mosé (20th of July with Carena,
+Butterfly (24 June) and Mosé (20 July with Carena,

 Ottein, Stabile, De Angelis).
 From there, the company moved